aadityatiwari/notes/java/jdk.md

 The **Java Development Kit** (**JDK**) is an implementation of either one of the [Java Platform, Standard Edition](https://en.wikipedia.org/wiki/Java_Platform,_Standard_Edition); [Java Platform, Enterprise Edition](https://en.wikipedia.org/wiki/Java_Platform,_Enterprise_Edition) or [Java Platform, Micro Edition](https://en.wikipedia.org/wiki/Java_Platform,_Micro_Edition) platforms released by [Oracle Corporation](https://en.wikipedia.org/wiki/Oracle_Corporation) in the form of a binary product.

+The JDK also comes with a complete [Java Runtime Environment](https://en.wikipedia.org/wiki/Java_Runtime_Environment), usually called a *private* runtime, due to the fact that it is separated from the "regular" JRE and has extra contents.
+It consists of a [Java Virtual Machine](https://en.wikipedia.org/wiki/Java_Virtual_Machine) and all of the class libraries present in the production environment, as well as additional libraries only useful to developers, such as the [internationalization](https://en.wikipedia.org/wiki/Internationalization_and_localization) libraries and the [IDL](https://en.wikipedia.org/wiki/Interface_description_language) libraries.

 The JDK has as its primary components a collection of programming tools, including:

 >- [**appletviewer**](https://en.wikipedia.org/wiki/AppletViewer) – this tool can be used to run and debug Java applets without a web browser